confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 First, create a COS service instance if you have not create one.
 Then, create a COS bucket with the COS instance.
 The COS service instance and bucket names are necessary to upload a custom VM image.

 You can use the Terraform configuration located at [ibmcloud/terraform/cos](./terraform/cos) to use Terraform to create a COS service instance, COS bucket, and IAM Authorization Policy automatically.
-These resources are configured to store images.
+These resources are configured to store the peer pod VM images.
 Create a `terraform.tfvars` file in the configurations directory that includes these fields:

 ```
 ibmcloud_api_key = "<your API key>"